douglasF5/rocket-help-mobile-app/README.md

 ## Extra notes

 - As an exercise, this project wasn’t focused on advanced optimizations regarding data storage, processing, accessibility, scalability, cross-browser compatibility, etc. There’s still a lot to be done about it.
-- The UI was designed for this exercise.
 - As most projects, this one is not bug/error-free.
 If you find any bug or unexpected behavior, feel free to get in touch, here is my email - dfaferreira46@gmail.com